kimtth/xmpp-socketio-rabbitmq/Readme.md

-# Attempts for finding a propr solution.
+# Attempts for finding a proper solution.

 # XMPP Server